Automattic/jetpack/readme.txt

 **Enhancements**

 * Blocks: improve discoverability of multiple blocks by reviewing keywords used in the block search.
+* Blocks: improve the display of error notices in Jetpack's embed blocks.
 * Gravatar Hovercards: avoid loading Gravatar assets when not needed on the page.
 * Likes: improve performance when loading resources used by the Likes feature on the front-end of your site.
 * Protect: improve detection of IP on servers using custom IP Headers.